This post may contain affiliate links. Please read our disclosure policy.

 How To Make Turkey Sliders

-These step-by-step photos and instructions help you visualize how to make Thanksgiving leftover sliders.
+These step-by-step photos and instructions help you visualize how to make a small batch of Thanksgiving turkey sliders.
 See the recipe box below for ingredient amounts and full recipe instructions.

 a lightly buttered 5 inch square baking dish on a kitchen counter.